peteroupc/peteroupc.github.io/bernoulli.md

 (Here, the _k_<sup>th</sup> coefficient of OGF(_x_) corresponds to W(_k_).)
 The algorithm follows.

-1. Flip the input coin repeatedly, until it returns 0.
+1. Flip the input coin repeatedly until it returns 0.
 Set _g_ to the number of times the coin returned 1 this way.
 2. Return a number that is 1 with probability W(_g_)/_&beta;_<sup>_g_</sup>, and 0 otherwise.
 (In the Flajolet paper, this is done by generating a _g_-letter word uniformly at random and "parsing" that word using a binary stochastic grammar to determine whether that word can be produced by that grammar.
 Note that this determination can be made this way as each of the word's "letters" is generated.)

 An extension to this algorithm, not mentioned in the Flajolet paper, is the use of stochastic grammars with a bigger alphabet than two "letters".
 For example, in the case of _ternary stochastic grammars_, the alphabet size is 3 and _&beta;_ is 3 in the algorithm above.
 In general, for <em>_&beta;_-ary stochastic grammars</em>, the alphabet size is _&beta;_, which can be any integer 2 or greater.